Self-Guided Heritage Trail

 Masjid Kapitan Keling

-The largest and oldest mosque in Penang, built in the early 19th century by Indian Muslim traders.
+The largest and oldest mosque in George Town, built in the early 19th century by Indian Muslim traders.
 Features stunning Mughal-style architecture with a golden dome.

 Highlights